 Note: The third part of this scene is still in progress.

 Talon stood at the edge of the pyrikhos that surrounded the oasis.
-He felt the Void’s presence: something between a sharp scent and a shrill sound.
-A more profound revulsion oozed out from between these layers of human sensation.
+He felt the Void’s presence, the way you put the soft pat of footfall together with a glimpse of moving shadow to know where the nearest sentry was walking.
+In this case, it was a scent like you’d get from burning an orange peel on a tin platter, and an oscillating whine like a mosquito circling your head.
+From between these layers of human sensation oozed something more profoundly revolting.
 It was wrong.
-Even the most primitive Shuriman would feel this.
+Even the most desperate Shuriman fleeing the Rune Wars would have turned from this.
 It was no wonder the place was deserted.

 His thoughts turned to the hollowness of these Shuriman sell-swords and petty merchants.
 Their crumbled ruins, their lost magic.
 Their dead eyes, their tepid ambitions.

-He spoke to his companion.
+He looked over his left shoulder at his comapnion.
 “Do you think a nation’s spirit can die?”

-Katarina met his glance.
-She arched an eyebrow.
+Katarina met his glance with an arched eyebrow, and spoke in a mocking tone.
 “I can’t say I’ve thought about it much, Talon.”
 She turned back to the Nyrothian tablet she held.
-Enchanted by Desmeya, the mind-twisting witch of Aeaea.
+It had been enchanted by Desmeya, the mind-twisting witch of Aeaea.
 Bright purple and blue lines spread across its black surface.

 Katarina waved her hand over the tablet.
 The lines moved, swirling into a vortex in the center.
 She ran her thumb along a groove on the tablet’s side, and a peculiar symbol appeared in the corner.
 She looked up at him and nodded.
 “This is it.”
 She gestured at the symbol.
 “The thaumic resonance matches Yoroth’s nexus.
 The manashock traveled through the pyrikhos field here, and siphoned down into the oasis.
 And now, just as the dear shaman from Bel’zhun said, the portal inside the water has phased back into being, just enough for us to squeeze through.”